kedi-lang/kedi-vscode/docs/KEDI_DSL.md

 ### Program Structure

-A Marker program consists of:
+A Kedi program consists of:
 - **Template lines**: Free text with embedded substitutions and outputs
 - **Procedures**: Reusable named blocks of code
 - **Assignments**: Variable initialization and storage